 In the spirit of dissemination, this short article on ‘Mapping Toolkits’ outlines alternative tools to the typical mainstream desktop applications that are available for analysing and presenting data, as maps and other graphical forms.
 Most of the tools are open-source.

 Provided with appropriate digital imagery, we can auto-calibrate and triangulate images to create point clouds, 3d meshes, photo-realistic representations and 3d models of scenes such as archaeological sites, architectural forms, interiors and also of objects.
-These can be further edited and/or exported to 3d formats.
 We may also be able to undertake the photography for you.
+Get in touch to discuss your requirements.